Danielle3

 GregP 3X Survivor

-WhatNext Community Manager
+WhatNext Community Manager0August 2015 -

 I am also 41 years old, diagnosed in April with Stage 0.
 I think any and all emotions that you feel are valid.
 Let your family and friends be there for you.
 Talk to people about how you feel, it helps.
 Before you know it you will realize that you are already fighting the cancer.
-Sending you hugs and let us know how your journey is going.
+Sending you hugs and let us know how your journey is going.0August 2015

 Danielle3, first, I'm sending you a virtual hug.
 Now: I cried, too, when I was diagnosed with breast cancer.
 There are no rules for what we feel.
 I felt terror, great sadness...hope and resolve to get the best possible treatment to rid myself of the cancer.
 Please know that breast cancer - many cancers - is not a death sentence.
 There are many, many survivors (I've been okay since my diagnosis in 1999).